digital-asset/daml/docs/source/daml/reference/structure.rst

 The update expressions are:

 :ref:`create <daml-ref-create>`
-    Create a new contract instance of this template.
+    Create a new contract of this template.

     ``create NameOfContract with contractArgument1 = value1; contractArgument2 = value2; ...``